mfornace/lilwil/README.md

 ### An example

+There is a lot of programmability within your own code for running tests in different styles.
 Let's use the `Value` registered above to write a helper to repeat a test until the allowed test time is used up.
 ```c++
 template <class F>
 void repeat_test(Context const &ct, F const &test) {